 The user-friendly design of the Ruger Mini-14 more closely resembles the AK-47 or the Springfield M1A (which we will talk about next), with the charging handle and ejection port located on the right hand side of the weapon and the magazine release behind the trigger.

-Reliability on the Mini-14 is commendable and it will serve you well in hostile environments.
+Reliability on the Mini-14 is commendable and it will serve you well in rugged terrain, as well as hostile environments.
 It comes available in a number of different variants, including black and stainless finishes, with wood, synthetic, or folding stocks available.

 If you want a little extra firepower and more range, you need to shift your attention towards a .308 battle rifle.
 In this category, there’s no better choice than the Springfield M1A, which is available in a number of different configurations and lengths and is essentially a civilian M14.